-The Secondary Suite Guide provides information on the building standard requirements for one unit dwellings with a secondary suite, and is intended to aid the homeowner, designer and builder in the design and construction of secondary suites.
+The Secondary Suite Guide provides information on the requirements for one unit dwellings with a secondary suite, and is intended to aid the homeowner, designer and builder in the design and construction of secondary suites.

 How to apply for your permit: